cs276/lab3-solution/README.md

 ## Prerequisites

-Run `npm i` to install all dependencies.
+* Run `npm i` to install all dependencies.
+* Run `cp results.csv.example results.csv` to create the CSV file used for results

 ## Usage